ibm-build-lab/NLU-demo-with-ui/README.md

 8. Under `Builds`, you should see a `Build Config`.
 Open it and navigate to the `Environment` tab.
 Add the `REACT_APP_apikey` and `REACT_APP_nlu_url` environment variables.
 Start a new build
 9. Once the build is complete, open the deployed application and select the host link to see the application

-NOTE: if you change the code in the `git` repo, you will restart a new `build`
+NOTE: if you change the code in the `git` repo, you will need to restart a new `build`

 ## Usage